sqmedeiros/antlr2peg/grammars/dot/README.md

 This rewritten encompass the minimal changes in the grammar of DOT.lua that are required to pass the tests provided with the DOT.g4 grammar.

+Check why the tests are failing when predicates are generated for the manual rewritten grammar.

 ## DOT-auto.lua